Credal Bayesian Deep Learning: Other possible baselines for CBDL

-We considered comparing IBNNs to Bayesian model averaging (BMA) in the initial state of our project.
-In \cite{danger-bma}, though, the authors show the pitfalls of BMA in the context of Bayesian neural networks.
-As a consequence, we decided not to use a credible interval resulting from BMA as a baseline for IBNNs.
-Furthermore, our experiments may seem like a type of belief tracking \cite{fortin,klein}.
+Our experiments may seem like a type of belief tracking \cite{fortin,klein}.
 Two comments are in order.
 First, this line of literature does not use deep learning techniques.
 Second, in these works the authors rely on Dempster-Shafer theory, a field in imprecise probability theory where lower probabilities are assumed to be belief functions, see Remark \ref{no_belief}.
 We do not rely on this assumption in our work.